msirringhaus/msirringhaus.github.io/_posts/2020-2-4-Cats,Blogs,RocknRoll.md

 Github is nice enough to run Jekyll for you, so you would only need it locally for testing.
 But who does that, anyways?

 Therefore, you only need a nice template.
-Thankfully, there exists [Jekyll now](https://github.com/barryclark/jekyll-now).
+Thankfully, there exists [reverie](https://github.com/amitmerchant1990/reverie).

 Why not take that, make minimal adjustments and be done with it?